Updated July 25, 2023

-2. Properties: It contains details of all the offices and assets held by the Business.
+It contains details of all the offices and assets held by the Business.

 Part II: Financial Details

-5. Details of Sell and Purchase of Equity Securities: This subsection covers details of all the equity securities of the registrant sold during the fiscal year covered in form 10 K, also in the report they furnish the information of any buyback made in a month within the fourth quarter of the fiscal year covered by the report.
+This subsection also covers details of all the equity securities of the registrant sold during the fiscal year covered in form 10 K; in the report, they furnish the information of any buyback made in a month within the fourth quarter of the fiscal year covered by the report.

-In this section, the company gives there viewpoint on past year financial and Business performances, Management Discussions on the various risk associated with business, Details of critical accounting estimates and Judgements.
+In this section, the company gives its viewpoint on the past year’s financial and Business performances, Management Discussions on the various business risks, and Details of critical accounting estimates and Judgements.

-This section includes Audited Financial Statement, Financial Schedule, and Exhibit of the last 3 Years.
+This section includes the Audited Financial Statement, Financial Schedule, and Exhibit of the last 3 Years.

 It is a disclosure from the company in case of a change of Accountants, with all details of any disagreement between the management and accountants.

 Part III: Management Details

 This section contains information related to the experience and qualification of the company’s director and Executive officers and complete professional details related to a member of the Board of the company.

-11. Details of Compensation paid to Executives: Company here discloses the details of Compensation paid to CEO, CFO, and other highly compensated Executive officers.
-A also must highlight the process followed in taking decision-related to compensation of executives.
+The company here discloses the details of Compensation paid to the CEO, CFO, and other highly compensated Executive officers.
+A also must highlight the process followed in decision-making on executives’ compensation.

 Disclose the shareholding pattern with the details of shares held by the Promoters, FPIs, FIIs, and shares covered by an equity compensation plan.

-13. Details of Relationships and Related Transactions, Director Independence: Disclose information related to the professional and personal relationship between the company, its directors, officers, and their family members.
+Disclose information about the professional and personal relationship between the company, its directors, officers, and their family members.

-Part IV: Financial Statement, Schedule and Exhibit
+Part IV: Financial Statement, Schedule, and Exhibit

-15. The exhibit, Financial Statements, and Schedule:
+15. The exhibit, Financial Statements, and Schedule

 - Financial Statements

-- Financial Schedules.
+- Financial Schedules

-- Separate financial statements of an associated entity whose securities are pledged as collateral.
+- Separate financial statements of an associated entity whose securities are pledged as collateral

 Benefits of Form 10 K